meeseLoL/JavaClassBPer/README.md

 # JavaClassBPer
-just a quick program to make java class boilerplate for your java project
+just a quick program to make java class boilerplate for your java project (this is typically useful in any tree structure project).

 1.Run the gui program.